Letter to Stockholders – May 27, 2020

 JLL Income Property Trust, Inc. (NASDAQ: ZIPTAX; ZIPTMX; ZIPIAX; ZIPIMX), is a daily NAV REIT that owns and manages a diversified portfolio of high quality, income-producing apartment, industrial, grocery-anchored retail, healthcare and office properties located in the United States.
 JLL Income Property Trust expects to further diversify its real estate portfolio over time, including on a global basis.

-About LaSalle Investment Management
+About LaSalle Investment Management | Investing Today.
+For Tomorrow.

-LaSalle Investment Management, Inc. a member of the JLL group and advisor to JLL Income Property Trust, is one of the world’s leading real estate investment managers with approximately $86.6 billion equity and debt investments under management (as of Q3 2023).
+LaSalle Investment Management is one of the world’s leading real estate investment managers.
+On a global basis, LaSalle manages US$84.8 billion of assets in private and public real estate equity and debt investments as of Q2 2024.
 LaSalle’s diverse client base includes public and private pension funds, insurance companies, governments, corporations, endowments and private individuals from across the globe.
-LaSalle sponsors a complete range of investment vehicles including separate accounts, open and closed-end funds, public securities and entity-level investments.
-LaSalle is a wholly-owned, operationally independent subsidiary of Jones Lang LaSalle Inc. (NYSE: JLL), one of the world’s largest real estate companies.
-For more information please visit www.lasalle.com.
+LaSalle sponsors a complete range of investment vehicles, including separate accounts, open- and closed-end funds, public securities and entity-level investments.

 Forward Looking Statements